How to Prepare for Presentations

 Use a Skeleton Script

-You’ll want at least some sort of game plan before your presentation, but don’t put all your faith into a script.
+You’ll want some sort of game plan before your presentation, but don’t put all your faith into a script.
 Memorizing lines takes time and can leave you with a stiff and robotic presentation.
-Make a loose script instead, one that highlights essential talking points but leaves space for improvisation and more causal dialogue.
+Make a loose script instead, one that highlights essential talking points, but leaves space for improvisation and more causal dialogue.
 This will leave you more prepared for any mishaps or interruptions.

-You’ll only be able to improvise if you practice your presentation, so give it a few run throughs and make changes that help the presentation flow the best it can.
+You’ll only be able to improvise if you practice your presentation, so give it a few tries and make changes that help the presentation flow.
 Feeling comfortable with the material shows when you speak and allows you to answer questions.
 Over-rehearsing is a waste of time, but practice at least a couple times so you don’t go in blind.

 Prepare for Questions

 Your presentation isn’t over when you make your final statement, so prepare to field questions from both the professor and your classmates.
 Being comfortable with the material makes answering questions far less stressful.